 He previously released three songs off of Trilla before the album's official debut, teasing fans with "The Boss" featuring T-Pain, "Speedin'" featuring R. Kelly, and "Here I Am" featuring Nelly and Avery Storm.

 Ross said at the time that he got the inspiration for the album's title from hearing legendary Southern artists like Bun B and Pimp C use the word "trill" and put his own spin on it.
 He was inspired by Michael Jackson's album Thriller and transformed it into hip-hop with Trilla.

-Ross' physical health has been of concern recently, after the rapper was found unconscious at his Miami home and rushed to the hospital on March 1.
-He has previously suffered from seizures, but this time around, it was reported as a possible case of pneumonia.
+Ross' physical health has been of concern recently, after the rapper was found unconscious at his Miami home and rushed to the hospital on March 1, 2018.
+He previously suffered from seizures, but this time around, it was reported as a possible case of pneumonia.
 Fortunately, Ross was released from the hospital after spending four days there, and was recently spotted shopping with his daughters.

 Here's to Trilla and hoping we can expect more classics from Rick Ross in the future.

 See 55 Hip-Hop Albums Turning 10 in 2019